 - SFRS Board Members

 - Staff on career break

 - Staff on secondment to a Union

 - Staff from another organisation on secondment to SFRS

 - Volunteers in community safety engagement

-- Volunteers in Gordonstoun School

 - Agency temporary staff

-These persons have been excluded either as they do not fit with our working definition of SFRS staff (i.e. people who are in active service and who are paid by SFRS) or because they are not included in the SFRS staff database and it is administratively difficult to establish whether the persons concerned are eligible for inclusion under CIPFA guidelines.
+These persons have been excluded either as they do not fit with our working definition of SFRS staff (i.e. people who are in active service and who are paid by SFRS) or because they are not included in the SFRS staff database and it is administratively difficult to establish whether the persons concerned are eligible for inclusion under CIPFA1 guidelines.